 Recently MFA has taken a significant step towards optimising ways of promoting gender equality by issuing Guidelines regarding cross-cutting themes in the Finnish Development Policy (FDP).
 These Guidelines still emphasise that gender (and all the other cross-cutting issues) will be taken into consideration by integrating them in all aspects of development policy and development cooperation.
 However, it is further noted, that in case mainstreaming does not lead to a significant impact, this general integration can be complemented with specifically targeted actions and projects/programmes.
-The shift from only mainstreaming to a twin-track strategy, and at the same time to a much more systematic approach to promoting gender equality and implementation of UNSC Resolution 1325.
+The shift from only mainstreaming to a twin-track strategy, and at the same time to a much more systematic approach to promoting gender equality, provides a significant opportunity for increased promotion of gender equality and implementation of UNSC Resolution 1325.
 MFA has not systematically demanded an explicit focus on gender equality in its programmes.
 This has often resulted in consultancy companies also not responding sufficiently, if at all, to promotion of gender equality.